 Project Timeline: Grant recipients sign a contract with DNR, and projects are expected to be completed within a 4-year contract period.
 Preference will be given to projects on an accelerated timeline.
 Grant recipients will be awarded funds upfront based on major project milestones, including design and engineering, land acquisition and construction.

 Grant Rounds: NLT funds will be awarded in rounds until all funds have been allocated.
+Round one is complete and round two has not yet been announced.
+A total of three rounds are planned.

 Interested in applying?
 Check out our Grant Application Process page.